monkey-jsun/cuttlefish-host-container/README.md

     1. populate/update instance with aosp img zip and/or cvd host package
 3. run the cvd instance with "cf-run.sh" (frequently)

-Below are example execution sequence.
+Below is a sample execution sequence.

 ```
 docker build . -t cf-host